iambumblehead/depgraph/README.md

 # Modifiers

 The 'empty' object used in the examples is for configuration.
-The configuration option, `{ browser : true }` directs depgraph to use the 'browser' rather than 'main' property in a package.json or bower.json file, like [browserify does][5].
+The configuration option, `{ browser : true, ismodule : true }` directs depgraph to use the 'module' or 'browser' rather than 'main' property in a package.json or bower.json file, like [browserify does][5].
 When `{ iscircular : false }` is passed to `getdeparr` an error will be thrown for circular dependencies found.

  ![scrounge](https://github.com/iambumblehead/scroungejs/raw/master/img/hand.png)